mauberti-bc/sims-docs/docs/getting-started/add-animals.md

 # Add Animals

-You can add Marked or Known Animals to your Survey to manage data about individuals that you have captured, measured, or are monitoring over time.
-You should think of this process as creating a profile for an individual animal that you can reference in various contexts, including Species Observations.
+You can add Marked or Known Animals to your Survey to manage data about individuals that you have captured, measured, or ned to monitor over time.

 ### Animals receive unique identifiers